J314 Paper #1 on Natsume Sôseki's Kokoro,

-Write a 5-7 page essay on Kokoro which analyzes the text from your perspective.
-What do you think are the most important characteristics of this novel?
+Write a 6-8 page essay on Kokoro which analyzes the text from your perspective.
+What do you think are the most important characteristics or themes of this novel?
 You may want to focus on the text as an expression of Japan's encounter with modernity and discuss concerns about what "becoming modern" means for Japanese people.
-Sensei is not a sensei in the ordinary sense, but does he become one in the end?
+Or, you could think about how Sensei is not a "sensei" in the ordinary sense, but does he become one in the end?
 If so, what does he have to teach the narrator?

 Here are some points I developed on what makes a good paper when I was teaching the College Coloquium: